Have you ever had the experience of navigating a holdover tenant?

 If a tenant continues to live on the property and pay rent—and the landlord continues to accept the rent payments—the tenant is usually legally allowed to stay there.

-In some states, like New York, holdover tenants automatically roll into a month-to-month lease that maintains the terms of their previous lease—as long as they continue to pay rent & their landlord accepts the rental payments.
+In states like New York, holdover tenants automatically roll into a month-to-month lease that maintains the terms of their previous lease.
+Usually, as long as the tenants continue to pay rent & their landlord accepts the rental payments.

 If the landlord wants to evict the tenant, however, they must follow the New York eviction process.